We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Fits a gluten-free diet

 Gluten is a protein that occurs naturally in grains like wheat, barley, and rye.
-People with celiac disease or gluten intolerance must avoid it because it triggers harmful digestive symptoms, such as diarrhea and nutrient malabsorption (
+People with celiac disease or non-celiac gluten sensitivity must avoid it because it triggers harmful digestive symptoms, such as diarrhea and nutrient malabsorption (

 When shopping for millet, you should still look for a label that certifies it gluten-free to ensure it hasn’t been contaminated with any gluten-containing ingredients.